 Janet’s Foss, Gordale Lane, Malham, North Yorkshire, BD23 4DA.

 Cauldron Falls is one of the Yorkshire Dales’ most accessible waterfalls.
-You just follow the gentle beck-side trail from West Burton to the base of the falls, which are also known as West Burton Falls.
-The waterfall’s name stems from its extremely round plunge pool, which attracts a whole heap of local wildlife.
+You just follow the gentle beck-side trail from West Burton to the base, which are also known as West Burton Falls.
+The waterfall’s nickname stems from its extremely round plunge pool, which attracts a diverse array of local wildlife.
 The roaring water was once sketched by J.M.W.
-Turner and you can now see it in the Tate Britain, so it’s well worth a visit to admire the same natural beauty as he did.
+Turner which you can now see it in the Tate Britain, so it’s well worth a visit to admire the same natural beauty as he did.

 Cauldron Falls, West Burton, Leyburn, North Yorkshire, DL8 4JP.